JDrocks450/KrabbyQuestEmu/README.md

     > A tool to link extracted Assets to BlockDB entries.
   - Manifest Viewer
     > Handles the extraction of Assets to a directory *Vital*
+  - Map Screen Editor
+    > Allows creators to add and remove waypoints on the map screen to any level including custom ones.
 - Game
   - Loading Levels
     > All levels are loadable, some with incomplete objects